 Hate to bring this to you, but Income on Demand is not even a standalone product.
-Wait what?
-Yes, that's correct, it's merely a sales pitch designed to sell you Agora Financial's newsletter.
-There are hundreds of 'proofs' out there if you want to dig deeper, here's one of them:
+Wait for what?
+Yes, that’s correct; it’s merely a sales pitch designed to sell you Agora Financial’s newsletter.
+There are hundreds of ‘proofs’ out there.
+If you want to dig deeper, here’s one of them:

 It all comes down to how much of a trading flair you have.
 If it’s something you fancy (reading charts and everything), this is surely an option.
 Agora’s ‘loophole’ claims to have a 98%+ success rate which we are skeptical of.

-We can only guess where the market may head, no one can 'guarantee' anything.
-If there was a way to truly predict the market's outcome, why would anyone even make the information public?
-As you might have guessed, this is for people who like to trade stocks, and not for the average joe.
+We can only guess where the market may head; no one can ‘guarantee’ anything.
+If there was a way to predict the market’s outcome truly, why would anyone even make the information public?
+As you might have guessed, this is for people who like to trade stocks and not for the average joe.